learnwithprayag/docker-bootcamp/labs/lab1/README.md

-Do you want me to prepare **Lab 2 in the same dual OS format** next?
+Do you want me to do that next?